workingDog/ColorSlider/README.md

  ![im01](screenshots/image01.png)  ![im02](screenshots/image02.png)

-**ColorSlider** is a simple SwiftUI view and data model that displays a color slider.
+**ColorSlider** is a simple SwiftUI data model for displaying a color slider.
 It allows users to dynamically select a color from a range of hues or grayscale values.

-The main elements are **ColorSlider.swift** and **ColorModel.swift**.
+The main element is the **ColorModel.swift**.
+There is also an example slider  **ColorSlider.swift**.

-The key to using this *ColorSlider* in your code is to create a **ColorModel** such as:
+The key to using this *data model* in your code is to create a **ColorModel** such as:

     @State private var colorModel = ColorModel()

-It is passed to the *ColorSlider* using *.environment(colorModel)*.
+It is passed to the example *ColorSlider* using *.environment(colorModel)*.

-See also the *ColorSliderDemo* repo for a demo use.
+See also the [ColorSliderDemo](https://github.com/workingDog/ColorSliderDemo) for a demo use.

-As the slider knob is changed, the current color selected can be obtain from the **ColorModel** using:
+As the slider knob is changed, the current color selected can be obtain dynamically from the **ColorModel** using:

     colorModel.color

-The following can be set to customise the **ColorModel** and thus the **ColorSlider**:
+The following can be set to customise the **ColorModel** and thus the **ColorSlider** example:

 - nColors, the number of colors to display in the slider, default 100.
 - saturation, the desired saturation value, default 1.